huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cce_addon_template.md

 The following arguments are supported:

-* `region` - (Optional, String) Specifies the region in which to obtain the cce add-ons.
+* `region` - (Optional, String) Specifies the region in which to obtain the CCE add-ons.
 If omitted, the provider-level region will be used.

 * `cluster_id` - (Required, String) Specifies the ID of container cluster.